 The work of civil engineers is all around us – we experience it as we drive over a bridge, turn on a faucet, or even visit a public park.
 Although the field is critical to modern life, many people are unsure about what exactly a civil engineer does and why their work is so necessary.
 To help clarify, we at Carolina Services have composed a list of 7 things to know about civil engineering.

-2. Applications of civil engineering: Civil engineering has a variety of applications such as designing and building roadways, public transportation routes, and structures to prevent coastal erosion.
+2. Applications: Civil engineering has a variety of applications such as designing and building roadways, public transportation routes, and structures to prevent coastal erosion.
 They are also tasked with the construction of business and residential buildings, determining the placement of sidewalks and sewer networks, the treatment of contaminated ecosystems, the collection and treatment of water, land surveying, and the engineering of materials such as concrete, steel, and polymers.

 5. The significance of land surveying: Civil engineers can perform topographic, cadastral, and city surveys.
 As mentioned above, topographic surveys inform the engineer on how to design the foundation of a structure.
 Topographic surveys also prevent structures from being built in areas at high risk for flooding or extreme seismic activity.
 Cadastral surveying refers to property boundaries, thus preventing legal disputes, and city surveying ensures that any new structure will be able to connect to the street and water and sewage lines.

 6. Civil engineers provide an unique and crucial service: Private business owners may underestimate the necessity of using a civil engineer when beginning a construction project and may rely on the work of an architect and contractor to perform this role.
-However, the education, examination, and necessary experience required before a civil engineer becomes a licensed professional equips them to address the stresses a structure will face far more thoroughly than a contractor or architect.
-Civil engineers are also uniquely trained to complete tasks most efficiently.
+However, the education, examination, and necessary experience required before an engineer becomes a licensed professional equips them to address the stresses a structure will face far more thoroughly than a contractor or architect.
+They are also uniquely trained to complete tasks most efficiently.

 7. Hiring a civil engineer is very affordable: One of the most important things to know about civil engineering is just how affordable it can be!
-Information provided by the 1996 Means Construction Cost Index suggest that civil engineer’s fees typically account for only 1% – 3% of total construction costs.
-Furthermore, hiring a civil engineer initially can prevent business owners from having to make costly repairs down the road.
+Information provided by the 1996 Means Construction Cost Index suggests that civil engineer fees typically account for only 1% – 3% of total construction costs.
+Furthermore, hiring an engineer initially can prevent business owners from having to make costly repairs down the road.